Overview Of Earwigs In Pittsburgh

 Habits Of Earwigs In Pennsylvania

 Earwigs overwinter outdoors, in pairs, beneath the soil surface in 1-1.5 inch cells or in burrows.
 Females lay and tend their eggs and newly hatched nymphs underground.
 They feed on dead plants and insects.
 European earwigs have been observed feeding on honey in beehives.
 Earwigs are active at night, hiding during daylight hours in moist, shady places, under rocks and logs or in the mulch.
 They cannot survive long periods of dryness.
 They have a bad odor when crushed and some species can squirt a foul-smelling liquid.
 The forceps may be used to hold prey and for defense.
 They have 4-5 nymphal instars.
 Females lay 30-55 eggs the first time, depending on the species.
 Sometimes later layings are much smaller in number.
 Earwigs typically occur in groups.
 Development takes between 40 and 80 days, depending on the species.

 Threats Posed By Earwigs

 Earwigs are attracted to light, thus European and red-legged earwigs may invade homes, sometimes by the hundreds or even thousands.
 They sometimes damage cultivated plants, vegetables, flowers, fruits, and ornamental plantings.
 Red-legged earwigs have infested Irish potatoes and sweet potatoes in storage, roots of greenhouse vegetables, flour mills, and breweries.
 Striped earwigs are not known to damage plants.

 Prevention Of Earwigs In PA

-The key to control is the removal of unessential mulch, plant debris and objects such as stones and boards from around any structure.
+The key to control is the removal of unessential mulch, plant debris, and objects such as stones and boards from around any structure.
 The creation of a “low-moisture zone” will be disagreeable to earwigs.
-Baits and other materials applied by professional pest management technician are very effective.
+Baits and other materials applied by professional pest management technicians are very effective.